What Is Whole Life Insurance?

 What Types of Whole Life Insurance Does American Family Life Insurance Company Offer?

-At American Family Life Insurance Company, we understand that every person and family is unique — that’s why we offer five Whole Life Insurance options you can choose from to meet your specific needs.
+At American Family Life Insurance Company, we understand that every person and family is unique — that’s why we offer four Whole Life Insurance options you can choose from to meet your specific needs.
 In addition to DreamSecure Children’s Whole Life Insurance and DreamSecure Senior Whole Life Insurance, we offer:

 DreamSecure 15 Pay Whole Life Insurance